Crusader 80, Britain’s biggest military exercise since the end of the second world war took place forty years ago in September 1980.

 Lt Col Jackie Allan QVRM TD DL VR was the Officer Commanding 752 Troop (Ilford), 45 (Essex) Signal Squadron in 1980.
 Jackie recounts her experience and involvement in Operation Crusader:

-10,000 Regular and 20,000 Territorial soldiers move from the UK mainland to reinforce the British Army of the Rhine (BAOR) in a show of strength during this Cold War period.
+10,000 Regular and 20,000 Territorial soldiers moved from the UK mainland to reinforce the British Army of the Rhine (BAOR) in a show of strength during this Cold War period.

 This huge NATO exercise included troops from Germany, Holland, Belgium, Canada and the United States.
 The US 82nd Airborne Division flew directly in from the USA and parachuted straight in to seize bridgeheads.